unexist/blog/_posts/2022-02-18-logging-vs-tracing.md

 | Is easy to integrate into monoliths            | Makes more sense in microservice architectures |
 | Supports debugging and diagnoses               | Supports debugging and diagnoses               |

-## Conclusion

-[Logging][7] and [Tracing][15] aren't mutual exclusive, they both help to pinpoint problems and provide a different view of the same picture with a complementary set of information.
-If you have a microservice architecture it probably makes more sense to enable tracing, than in your typical monolith, especially when this kind of instrumentation increases the complexity.
+If you have a microservice architecture it probably makes more sense to enable [tracing][15], than in your typical monolith, especially when this kind of instrumentation increases the overall complexity.
-Logs, traces and metrics form the [Three Pillars of Observability][14] and help your development teams to debug errors, diagnose issues and to build better systems.
+[Logging][7] and [tracing][15] are two third of [Three Pillars of Observability][14] and help your development teams to debug errors, diagnose issues and to build better systems.

+If you consider both now, which one would you prefer for what situation?

 All of the examples can be found here: